Channel Noise Effects on Neural Synchronization: Model

+where $V(t)$ is the time-dependent voltage due to the charge difference inside and outside the membrane that surrounds a neuron, and $I(t)$ is the input current to the neuron from all sources.
+The membrane potential-dependent coefficients are chosen to be given by

+The numerical coefficients are those used in the original Hodgkin-Huxley paper.
+The values of the parameters (determined experimentally) along with definitions are found in Table~\ref{parameters}~\cite{hodgkin1952quantitative}.
+The original parameter choices were made so that the resting potential is $0$mV; most literature using the Hodgkin-Huxley model use these same values.
+Our resting potential is $-70$mV, which is a typical voltage across an animal cell membrane, and is easily obtained by shifting parameter values.
+It is also more convenient for our further calculations.

-The fundamental feature of the Hodgkin-Huxley neuron model is the presence of channels in the neuron which conduct electricity when the channel is in an open state.
-The Hodgkin-Huxley model assumes that there are infinitely many channels, and consequently, fluctuations in the fraction of open channels due to their stochastic opening and closing do not have an effect on the membrane voltage.
-On the other hand, real neurons have only finitely many channels, so membrane voltage is affected by fluctuations in the number of open channels.
-The most direct method of modeling the Markov Chain model is to take a population of ion channels and a small time step $dt$, and then calculate the probability that each channel flipped from its current state to another state during the time interval.
-Although this method works, it is extraordinarily slow when the number of ion channels is large \cite{mino2002comparison}.
-To counter this problem, we use the Fox and Lu system size expansion which is a stochastic differential equation that replicates the behavior of the Markov Chain model with high accuracy and less computational exhaustion \cite{fox1994emergent,goldwyn2011stochastic,goldwyn2011and}.
+The most direct method of working with the associated Markov Chain model is to take a population of ion channels and a small time step $dt$, and then calculate the probability that each channel flipped from its current state to another state during this time interval.
+Although this method works, it is extraordinarily slow when the number of ion channels is large~\cite{mino2002comparison}.
+To counter this problem, we use the Fox and Lu system size expansion, which is a set of stochastic differential equations that replicates the behavior of the Markov Chain model with high accuracy and less computational exhaustion~\cite{fox1994emergent,goldwyn2011stochastic,goldwyn2011and}.
 The Fox and Lu system size expansion is given by the following set of stochastic differential equations: